georgiagrayland/mildew-detection-cherry-leaves-p5/README.md

 - The CRISP-DM method is an industry-proved method and guide to manage data mining efforts.
   - As a methodology, it includedsdescriptions of project phases, individidual tasks involved at each stage, and also a mapping and explanation of the links, flows, and relationships between these tasks.
   - The CRISP-DM model provides an overview of the life cycle of data mining, And was used as a reference throughout this project to maintain workflow, task management, time management, and connecting hypothesis and data model to the business requirements.

 #### CRISP-DM Workflow

 ![CRISP-DM](assets/images/CRISP-DM-workflow.png)

 ## Jupyter Notebooks Workflow Process

+Three Jupyter Notebooks were created and worked through in order for 3 main stages of the project: Data Collection, Data Visualisation, and Data Modelling and Evaluation:

+1. **Data Collection** - In this notebook, the data was downloaded into the workspace through Kaggle.
+Here it was cleaned to remove any non-image files, and then split using the train, test, validation method.
+The data was split 70% into train, 20% in test, and 10% into validation, which can be seen on a pie chart in the dashboard 'ML Performance Metrics' page.
+These 3 new folders were saved directly to the inputs folder in the workspace workspace from the Jupyter Notebook.
+2. **Data Visualisation** - This notebook included the initial mapping of image sizes.
+This chart can be seen in the 'Cherry Leaf Visualiser' page of the dashboard.
+It also included functions to plot mean and variability of images per label, and difference between average image per label.
+These visualisations were saved into the outputs folder, and can be seen on the dashboard visualisations page.
+An image montage was also created here, to iterate over images of a given label in the dashboard for the user to see.
+3. **Data Modelling and Evaluation** - The third notebook included the data modelling process.
+Images were first augmented to altr existing images with rotation, shear, opacity, and rescaling, in order to train the model to make more accurate predictions on unseen data.
+A sequential tensorflow model was created for the pipeline, and the model was fit to the train set.
+Model performance (evaluation and accuracy) was also evaluated, which can be seen on the 'ML Performance Metrics' page of the dashboard.
+The model is **over 97% accurate**, so meets the requirements of the client.

 ## Dashboard Design & App Features